kataszczes/AI-exercise/dog_recipe.markdown

 - Monitor weight and adjust portions as needed.
 - Ensure fresh water is always available.

+## 6. Conclusion
+Switching to a raw diet can offer great health benefits when done correctly.
+Pay attention to your dog’s health and energy levels, and adjust portions as needed.
+Always consult a vet before making major diet changes to ensure your dog gets complete nutrition.

+---

+This simple guide helps you get started with raw feeding in a safe and balanced way.
+Happy feeding!

-## 6. Useful Resources for Raw Feeding
+### Useful Resources for Raw Feeding

 To learn more about raw feeding, balanced recipes, and expert advice, check out the following resources: